Understanding Contract Terms: Navigating Legalities in Scotland

 What Makes a Contract Term Fair or Unfair?

 A term is considered unfair if it creates a significant imbalance between the parties, to the detriment of the consumer.
 The fairness test examines the wording and its practical implications.
 In addition to fairness, effective buyer engagement and negotiation in Scotland can significantly impact the success of a property transaction.
-Understanding negotiation tactics and buyer psychology can help in crafting terms that are both fair and favorable.
+Understanding negotiation tactics and buyer psychology can help in crafting terms that are both fair and favourable.

-Table 4: Fairness Test in Contract Terms
+Table: Fairness Test in Contract Terms

 Deposits, Advance Payments, and Cancellations